LenaWil/openteacher/modules/org/openteacher/developerDocs/docs/getting_started.rst

   modules this module can use, but aren't required by it.
 Before ``enable()`` is called, the ``modules`` module (which handles that) tries to ``enable()`` as much of them as possible first.
-- ``priorities``: TODO
+- ``priorities``: optional.
+A python dictionary that specifies a priority (a number between -1000 and 1000 normally) for every profile.
+  To get a list of profiles, execute:
+  ``python openteacher.py -p help``
+  When a priority is negative, the current module isn't enabled when OpenTeacher is run in that profile.
+When it's positive, it can be used to sort modules that do the same thing.
+When using 0, the module priority is very high, when it's 1000, the priority is very low.

 Useful modules
 ==============
 When writing an OpenTeacher module, you have access to every other module.
-In a lot of situations, you're only interested in a few.
-Next to modules that your module directly needs to do it's job.
+In a lot of situations, you're only interested in a few next to modules that your module directly needs to do it's job.
 (E.g. a module that represents a word list as a string, needs the module that represents a word as a string), there are a few modules that provide